 Coach Connelly came to Utah to start the program at Corner Canyon High School, the newest high school in the Canyons School District.
 By the third year of the program's existence, the Chargers had made the playoffs and were one pitch from playing for a 4A state title but came up a little short as they finished in 3rd place in 2016.
 The next year the Chargers made another good showing finishing 5th.
 Coach Connelly made the decision to move up the road to Alta for the 2018 season when the head coaching position opened up.
-Coach Connelly has had three daughters graduate from Alta and currently has three daughters who are students at Alta.
-Another reason to make the move was to have the opportunity to serve the Hawks athletic department as an assistant athletic director.
-He also teaches TV Broadcasting & Video Production, Accounting, Financial Literature, and Exploring Computer Science, as well as overseeing the Internship class at Alta.
+Coach Connelly has had five daughters graduate from Alta and currently has two daughters who are students at Alta.
+Another reason to make the move was to have the opportunity to serve the Hawks athletic department as an Assistant Athletic Director.
+He also teaches TV Broadcasting & Video Production as well as Financial Literacy.

 The Hawks baseball program has seen significant improvement since Coach Connelly & his staff's involvement in the program.
 2018 saw the Hawks play to a 4-19 record.
 In 2019 the Hawks finished 13-11.
 The 2020 season was lost to the COVID-19 pandemic, but the Hawks played American Legion Baseball where they won their conference and finished the short summer season with a 16-7 record.
 The 2021 season the Hawks finished 15-10 and were the 14th seed in the 5A playoffs.
 They graduated 12 seniors in 2021 and the 2022 season will be another rebuilding year for the Hawks.